How Much Does It Cost to Install a Supercharger? (2026 Guide)

 Hardware Expenses

-• Centrifugal kits may cost less than more complex superchargers.
+• Centrifugal kits generally cost less than more complex supercharger types.

-• Twin-screw or Roots kits often demand a higher up-front investment.
+• Twin-screw or Roots kits carry a higher upfront price.

-Additional hardware such as intercoolers and upgraded fuel systems might be necessary.
+Additional hardware, such as intercoolers and upgraded fuel system components, may also be required depending on your setup.

 Site Preparation And Permits

-For engine supercharger installs, building permits are generally not applicable.
+Building permits don’t apply to engine supercharger installs.
 Instead, budget for tuning and emissions compliance.
-In the U.S., look for 50-state-legal kits with a CARB Executive Order (EO) number if you live in California or other CARB-aligned states, and verify local inspection rules.
+If you’re in California or another CARB-aligned state, look for kits with a CARB Executive Order (EO) number and verify your local inspection requirements before buying.

 Labor Costs